What’s the best log home stain & log sealer?

 These products form a film or coating, that creates a barrier between the wood and the elements.
 Film-formers include many alkyds, latex/acrylics, and varnish resins in solvent or water-based finishes.
 Products without pigments are considered to be a clear or transparent finish, and have little or no protection from ultraviolet (UV) radiation.
 Pigments are added to paints, solid color stains, and semi-transparent finishes to change the appearance of the wood and to provide protection from UV rays.

 Some of the newer water-based coatings are semi-transparent acrylic blends that have excellent flexibility.
-Unfortunately, due to their higher molecular weight, acrylics still form a film on the surface of wood, and are subject to the cracking that is a characteristic of all film-forming finishes.
+Unfortunately, due to their higher molecular weight, some acrylics still form a film on the surface of wood, and are subject to the cracking that is a characteristic of all film-forming finishes.
 Film finishes crack as wood expands and contracts during normal moisture cycling and water gets underneath the finish and deteriorates the wood.
 Removing film-forming wood stains can be difficult, but is often necessary before re-application.
 If the failing coat is not removed, then the new coat may blister and peel.
 For these reasons, film-forming finishes are generally not used on log homes.

 Penetrating Log Home Stain

-Log cabin stained with DEFY Water Repellent Log Cabin Stain
+Log cabin stained with DEFY Wood Stain

 The best exterior stain for log homes are oil or water-based products that saturate wood pores to prevent water penetration.
 They typically contain a drying oil or resin in a transparent or semitransparent stain.
 Advantages of penetrating stains over films are that they provide long-term water repellency, they don’t trap moisture in the wood, and they do not peel or blister.
 Natural oils (linseed and tung, for example) are initially very effective in stopping the absorption of water into wood, but tend to darken over time because they are a food for fungi.
 Buildings treated with natural oils and resins generally need extensive cleaning before reapplying the finish.